 METRONET TO BEGIN CONSTRUCTION OF CITYWIDE FIBER-OPTIC NETWORK

-This fall, Metronet will begin construction to bring fiber optic internet, TV and telephone service to City of Kentwood residents and businesses.
+In 2022 and into 2023, Metronet plans to begin construction to bring fiber optic internet, TV and telephone service to City of Kentwood residents and businesses.

 The telecommunication services company will install a citywide fiber-optic network either underground or on existing utility poles over the next several months.
 Residents will be made aware of installation activity and its impact in their area prior to construction through a series of communications from Metronet.
 This will include: